 (g) The number of the following:

-- Crew on Board (COB) and number killed or seriously injured.
+- Crew on Board (COB) and number fatally or seriously injured.

-- Passenger on Board (POB) and number killed or seriously injured.
+- Passenger on Board (POB) and number fatally or seriously injured.

 Accident Reporting Methods: